Skip to Content

 19. Hit St Kitts’ Beaches

-After all that activity you might want to do what most people visit the Caribbean to do and just kick back and relax on one of St Kitts and Nevis’ palm-fringed beaches.
-Soak up the sun, swim in the clear, turquoise waters and just chill…
+After all that activity, you might want to do what most people visit the Caribbean to do and just kick back and relax on one of St Kitts and Nevis’ palm-fringed beaches.
+You’ll find some of the best beaches in the Leeward Islands here, with golden or white sands and turquoise waters.

 Use this service by By D.A.C Taxi Tour Services to enjoy your beach holiday to the fullest